dssg/eights/README.rst

 Introduction
 ------------

 Eights is a a Python library and workflow templet for machine learning.
+Principally it wraps sklearn providing enhanced functionality and simplified interface of often used workflows.

 ------------
 Installation